 - Risks Relating to our Business - Our technology is subject to a license from Intuitive Surgical, Inc., which is revocable in certain circumstances.
-Without this license, we cannot continue to market, manufacture or sell our fiber-optic products. - We depend on third-party vendors for specialized components in our manufacturing operations, making us vulnerable to supply shortages and price fluctuations that could harm our business. - As a provider of contract research to the U.S. government, we are subject to federal rules, regulations, audits and investigations, the violation or failure of which could adversely affect our business. - Our products must meet exacting specifications, and defects and failures may occur, which may cause customers to return or stop buying our products. - The markets for many of our products are characterized by changing technology which could cause obsolescence of our products, and we may incur substantial costs in delivering new products. - · Risks Relating to our Operations and Business Strategy - If we fail to properly evaluate and execute our strategic initiatives, it could have an adverse effect on our future results and the market price of our common stock. - Health epidemics, including the COVID-19 pandemic, have had, and could in the future have, an adverse impact on our business, operations, and the markets and communities in which we and our customers and suppliers operate. - Risks Relating to our Regulatory Environment - Our operations are subject to domestic and foreign laws, regulations and restrictions, and noncompliance with these laws, regulations and restrictions could expose us to fines, penalties, suspension or debarment, which could have a material adverse effect on our profitability and overall financial position. - We are or may become subject to a variety of privacy and data security laws, and our failure to comply with them could harm our business. - Risks Relating to our Intellectual Property - Our proprietary rights may not adequately protect our technologies. - Third parties may claim that we infringe their intellectual property, and we could suffer significant litigation or licensing expense as a result. - Risks Relating to our Common Stock - Our common stock price has been volatile and we expect that the price of our common stock will fluctuate substantially in the future, which could cause you to lose all or a substantial part of your investment.
+Without this license, we cannot continue to market, manufacture or sell our fiber-optic products. - o We depend on third-party vendors for specialized components in our manufacturing operations, making us vulnerable to supply shortages and price fluctuations that could harm our business. - As a provider of contract research to the U.S. government, we are subject to federal rules, regulations, audits and investigations, the violation or failure of which could adversely affect our business. - Our products must meet exacting specifications, and defects and failures may occur, which may cause customers to return or stop buying our products. - The markets for many of our products are characterized by changing technology which could cause obsolescence of our products, and we may incur substantial costs in delivering new products. - Risks Relating to our Operations and Business Strategy - If we fail to properly evaluate and execute our strategic initiatives, it could have an adverse effect on our future results and the market price of our common stock. - We are experiencing impacts from inflationary pressures, including with respect to labor and materials costs, which could adversely impact our profitability and cash flow. - Health epidemics, including the COVID-19 pandemic, have had, and could in the future have, an adverse impact on our business, operations, and the markets and communities in which we and our customers and suppliers operate. - Risks Relating to our Regulatory Environment - Our operations are subject to domestic and foreign laws, regulations and restrictions, and noncompliance with these laws, regulations and restrictions could expose us to fines, penalties, suspension or debarment, which could have a material adverse effect on our profitability and overall financial position. - We are or may become subject to a variety of privacy and data security laws, and our failure to comply with them could harm our business. - Risks Relating to our Intellectual Property - Our proprietary rights may not adequately protect our technologies. - Third parties may claim that we infringe their intellectual property, and we could suffer significant litigation or licensing expense as a result. - Risks Relating to our Common Stock

-Anti-takeover provisions in our amended and restated certificate of incorporation and bylaws and Delaware law could discourage or prevent a change in control, even if an acquisition would be beneficial to our stockholders, which could affect our stock price adversely and prevent attempts by our stockholders to replace or remove our current management.
+- Our common stock price has been volatile and we expect that the price of our common stock will fluctuate substantially in the future, which could cause you to lose all or a substantial part of your investment. - Anti-takeover provisions in our amended and restated certificate of incorporation and bylaws and Delaware law could discourage or prevent a change in control, even if an acquisition would be beneficial to our stockholders, which could affect our stock price adversely and prevent attempts by our stockholders to replace or remove our current management.